-We also have initiated development of a second, highly-optimized MetAP2 development candidate, ZGN-1258, administered by subcutaneous injection.
-We expect that our initial indication for ZGN-1258 will be PWS.
 PWS is a rare and complex genetic disorder characterized by physiologic, cognitive and behavioral symptoms including hyperphagia, uncontrollable hunger and its related behaviors, and obesity.
-Published population studies estimate that the prevalence of PWS in the United States and in the European Union ranges from 1 in 8,000 to 1 in 50,000.
+Published population studies estimate that the prevalence of PWS in the United States and in the European Union, or EU, ranges from 1 in 8,000 to 1 in 50,000.

 The physiological drive to eat in patients with PWS is so powerful that they will go to great lengths to eat large quantities of food, even if it is spoiled, indigestible or unpalatable to others.
 Unsupervised patients will often eat to the point that it causes serious physical harm or death.
 As a result, caregivers are often forced to place locks and alarms on refrigerators and pantries that contain food.
 Despite attempts to control the access to food, the typical adult patient with PWS is morbidly obese and, based on evaluation of published survival data, has an average life expectancy of 32 years of age.
-Unfortunately, neither dietary intervention nor currently available pharmaceutical therapies bring meaningful benefit to patients with PWS and, as a result, they experience severe and life-threatening consequences of their condition.
-Furthermore, existing surgical techniques such as bariatric surgery are contraindicated in PWS, as patients with PWS often overeat to a point whereby they can rupture their stomachs, which is frequently a cause of death.
+Unfortunately, neither dietary intervention nor currently available pharmaceutical therapies bring meaningful benefits to patients with PWS and, as a result, they experience severe and life-threatening consequences of their condition.
+Furthermore, existing surgical techniques such as bariatric surgery are contraindicated in PWS, as patients with PWS often overeat to a point whereby they can rupture their stomachs, which is frequently a cause of death in this patient population.